Top 5 home office setup ideas for remote workers

 2. Screening helps create a separate space

-As already noted, creating an office layout that enables you to concentrate is essential.
-So, just adding a desk to your guest bedroom may cause you to become distracted while working.
+As already noted, creating an office layout that enables concentration is essential.
+Just adding a desk to your guest bedroom may cause you to become distracted while working.

 Screening your work area using rolling tambour screens.
 They can be an inexpensive and attractive way to section off your space.